LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/readme.md

 This folder details the parameterization, calibration, and validation for the central North Carolina LANDIS-II model.
-Each folder represents the parameterization and calibration of one component of the model.
+Each subfolder represents the parameterization and calibration of one component of the model.

 #### Model setup folders:
 * Climate- details climate data used in business as usual (BAU) scenarios and the data used for the climate ensemble models for climate change scenarios.